 - What crowdfunding is and how to invest

-To help keep potential investors engaged and up to speed with your campaign, we also suggest sending a series of targeted follow up emails.
+To help keep potential investors engaged and up to speed with your campaign, we also suggest sending a series of targeted follow-up emails.
 For example, a launch announcement on the day your pitch goes live on Crowdcube, at important milestones throughout your raise (for example when you reach 50%, 75%, 100% etc.) and a ‘last chance to invest’ email at least 24 hours before the pitch closes to investment.

 Promote the raise on your website

 Converting customers to investors can deliver long-term benefits to your business, so it’s well worth engaging them as part of your crowdfunding campaign.
-Referral traffic from your website plays a vital part in promoting your raise, and can help turn your customers and advocates into investors.
+Referral traffic from your website plays a vital part in promoting your raise and can help turn your customers and advocates into investors.

-Make it clear to everyone who lands on your website that you’re crowdfunding on Crowdcube, and that they now have the opportunity to invest and own a stake in the business.
+Make it clear to everyone who lands on your website that you’re crowdfunding on Crowdcube and that they now have the opportunity to invest and own a stake in the business.
 Whether you do this through a banner, a link in your navigation or even a pop-up, it’s up to you.
-Just make sure a clear message is visible on your site, and that people can access your pitch on Crowdcube in just a click or two to find out more.
+Just make sure a clear message is visible on your site, and that people can access your pitch on Crowdcube with just a click or two to find out more.